-Maintain a 3.0 cumulative grade point average in the capstone course: EDUC 597 Action Research.

-- 2. Complete acceptable performance activities as part of the collaborative practice component in EDUC 597. - 3.
+- Maintain a 3.0 cumulative grade point average in the capstone course: EDUC 597 Action Research. - Complete acceptable performance activities as part of the collaborative practice component in EDUC 597. - 3.
 Successful evaluation of a yearlong action research project. - 4.
-Complete an Exit Folio to demonstrate content knowledge at an acceptable level.
+Complete the Exit Survey, a self-assessment measure on the Institutional Outcomes.